NCJ-Hackademia/12-Run-Time-Error/.github/instructions/git-copilot-instructuions.instructions.md

 - dont over engineer the shit do whats required only
 - we are using conda env finetune
 - terminal we are using is powershell
+- alwaays create test files in tests folder only
+- dont create new terminal sessions for each run, run on same terminal sesssion